nikochan2k/isomorphic-fs-node/README.md

-# isomorphic-fs-node
+# univ-fs-node

-The isomorphic FileSystem API for Node.
+The universal Filesystem API for Node.